 How ReWAGE is funded

 Initial funding for the group was provided by the Universities of Warwick and Leeds.
-Core funding is provided by the Economic and Social Research Council.
+Core funding is provided by the Economic and Social Research CouncilLink opens in a new window.
 The ESRC is the major public funder of economic and social research in the UK.
+The ESRC funds a number of Covid-related research projectsLink opens in a new window, which have produced policy briefs for ReWAGE.